digi-ron/AU-Falcon-SPUD-Project/Electrical/CabinFusePanel/CabinFusePanel.md

 There is a direct link between the following pins, related to the Amplifier circuit
 - [R1-5](#relay-1---ac-relay)
-- right pin - AMP fuse
+- Right pin - AMP fuse

 ### Circuit 9 - Misc.
 Fuses